Constitution and Bylaws

 D. There shall be an Executive Committee consisting of the Governor, Deputy Governor, Secretary, Treasurer, Historian, and Counselor.
 The Governor is chairman of this committee.
 The Secretary shall render a report to this committee at each meeting.

-E. It shall be the duty of the Elder to officiate when called upon at any meeting of the Society.
+E. It shall be the duty of the Elder to officiate when called upon at any meeting of the Iowa Society.

 F. The Captain shall act as Sergeant-at-Arms, maintaining order and decorum.

-G. The Secretary shall keep minutes for all meetings; shall, with the Governor, certify all acts and orders of the Society; and shall conduct personal correspondence of the Society.
+G. The Secretary shall keep minutes for all meetings; shall, with the Governor, certify all acts and orders of the Society; and shall conduct personal correspondence of the Iowa Society.

 H. (not used)

-I. The Treasurer shall have charge of all funds and monies of the Society, for which a surety bond may be given.
+I. The Treasurer shall have charge of all funds and monies of the Iowa Society, for which a surety bond may be given.
 The amount on the bond shall be determined by the Executive Board.
 Expense of such bond shall be paid by the Iowa Society.

 The Treasurer shall: